avinashraghuthu/web-scrapper/README.md

     Run the following command to run the server:
         ./manage.py runserver 0.0.0.0:8000

-        where last arguement specifie the Ip and port on which we want to run
+        where last argument specify the Ip and port on which we want to run